ChrisArthLisboa/int_to_string_C/README.md

 # to_string_C

-This code transform unsigned ints into strings in C.
+This code transform number types into strings in C.

 ---